 An ObjectList is a component which is used to maintain a list of library objects.
 An ObjectList can be used in both programming types.
-Combined with "RefObject" properties of the TextPushButton and the CheckBox components, users can easily toggle two images.
+Combined with "RefObject" properties of TextPushButton, Slider, CheckBox, and RadioButton components, users can easily toggle two or multiple images.